edkempe/Marian/docs/session_logs/README.md

 2. Update backlog with new items
 3. Document next steps clearly
 4. Link to any created documentation
+5. If multiple sessions in a day, ensure clear separation between sessions

 ## Session Directory Structure
 ```